KWTO (AM): 56 Country

+News/talk

-On October 22, 1990, KWTO ended its long-standing country format and became the region's first full-time news-talk radio station, which carries the programs of talk-show hosts including Rush Limbaugh Chris Plante, Jim Bohannon (who once worked at the station), and Joe Pags.
+By the 1980s, country music listeners were shifting to the FM band for to hear their songs.
+On October 22, 1990, KWTO ended its long-standing country format and became the region's first full-time news-talk station.
+It carried popular national hosts including Rush Limbaugh, Jim Bohannon (who once worked at the station), and Joe Pags.

 With his 2008 album Rambling Boy, Charlie Haden acknowledged KWTO's country roots by featuring the station's transmission tower on the album's cover.
 On December 10, 2008, Rep. Roy Blunt recognized the station's 75th anniversary with remarks from the floor of United States House of Representatives.

+Change in ownership

-On July 24, 2020, Meyer Communications announced it was selling its radio stations (KWTO, KWTO-FM, KTXR, KBFL (AM), and KBFL-FM) to Zimmer Midwest Communications.
+On July 24, 2020, Meyer Communications announced it was selling its radio stations (KWTO, KWTO-FM, KTXR, KBFL, and KBFL-FM) to Zimmer Midwest Communications.
+The new owners kept the news-talk format in place.

+The station was formerly an affiliate of CBS Radio News.
+On January 5, 2024, Zimmer Midwest Communications announced that KWTO would become an affiliate of Fox News Radio beginning on January 8, 2024.